 Let’s glance at the pros and cons of feeding stray and feral cats:

-- Their health might improve.
+- Their health will improve.

 - You’ll save a lot of birds, mice, and other wild animals that those kitties hunt.